pepperpepperpepper/grunt-dancer/README.md

 ### Overview
 The dancer:serve task can run without configuration by default

-####dancer:serve
-Launches the server and whenever the the parent process ends, it terminates the server.

 ####dancer:start
 Launches the server and leaves it running even when the parent process is no longer running.